Off to a Late Start in 2021? It’s is still important to follow the proper steps when dewinterizing Your RV

-It is spring and it’s time to prepare for your upcoming adventures, whether it is a cross country trip or parking at a campground with your friends for a few months, there are a few things to be preparing on your RV.
+It is well past spring and it’s time to prepare for your upcoming adventures, whether it is a cross country trip or parking at a campground with your friends for a few months, there are a few things to be preparing on your RV.

 - Check for rodent intrusion: Open all your doors and compartments and look for any bugs, spiders or mice that may have found their way in through the winter.
 Make sure to look at all the nooks and crannies, including your water heater, refrigerator, drawers and cabinets.